roman-milk/roman-milk.github.io/sarahs-part-time-job.md

  "Yes I do."

  "Well, I don't want you to do it.
 After last night I want to keep you for myself.
 I'll make you a deal.
 I'll give you thirty-five hundred a month to be my mistress.
 For that I get one full night every two weeks and at least twice a week you can tell your husband you are stopping for drinks after work and we will come here.
 I might even put a couch in the office so as not to waste the time it takes to come here."
-Report_Story #3